pgpkg/pgpkg/README.md

 ![pgpkg logo](docs/logo-small.png)

-pgpkg is a small and fast package manager for pl/pgsql, the built-in Postgres programming language.
-It's a single binary (written in Go), and tries to make minimal assumptions about your database beyond what pgpkg itself touches.

-## Why pgpkg

-Unlike regular migration tools, pgpkg is designed to make writing Postgresql stored functions as easy as writing functions in a language like Go, Java or Python.
+pgpkg is a small and fast command-line tool (and Go library) which is designed to make writing Postgresql stored functions as easy as writing functions in any other language, such as Go, Java or Python.

-**pgpkg eliminates the need to write migration scripts for functions, views and triggers**.
-You can simply edit these objects in your regular text editor, and pgpkg will deal with upgrading them.
-If you like, you can even mix SQL files with your regular code, placing like-named files together in your directory tree.

-pgpkg supports traditional, incremental migration scripts for tables, user-defined types, and other objects.

-You can use pgpkg to manage the schema for a single application, or you can use it to import and manage multiple schemas (coming soon), just like you would include dependencies in a Go, Java or Python program.

-pgpkg installs itself into a database, and does not require any extensions - pgpkg is itself a pgpkg package! pgpkg and dependencies can be incorporated directly into Go programs as a library, making Go applications self-migrating.
-The binary and packages can be included as part of deployments for other languages such as Java or Python.
+pgpkg enables your SQL code to live side-by-side with your regular code, and lets you use the exact same workflows.
+You can edit your SQL functions in the same IDE, commit them to the same Git repository, review them with PRs alongside other changes, and deploy them seamlessly to production.

+## Tutorial

+The [tutorial for using pgpkg](docs/pages/tutorial.md) contains a worked example for writing functions, unit tests and migration scripts.
+You can see the example code created in the tutorial [here](https://github.com/pgpkg/pgpkg/tree/main/example).

 ## Status